 - Have a single parent tell his or her story during the worship service to help raise awareness.

-- Remember these parents at holidays and birthdays — these days can be killers for single parents.
+- Remember these parents at holidays and birthdays.
+These days can be killers for single parents.
 Ask, “How does our church communicate what a family is?”
-Sometimes the message communicated is very subtle — “This is how a family should be.”
-This alienates these parents and gives them a burden of guilt.
+Sometimes the message communicated is very subtle: “This is how a family should be.”
+This alienates many parents and gives them a burden of guilt.

 - Be aware of how family finances and visitation schedules impact single parent families’ involvement in your church.
 Help them find ways to stay connected.

 AN OUTSTANDING OUTREACH

 Ray and Lynn Roberts started “Heart Healers” at Emmanuel Faith Community Church, in Escondido, California, to minister to single parents and their children.
 Heart Healers is a 12-week course for single parents that deals with issues such as fear, shame, guilt, and blame.

 In addition, their church has a worship service every Wednesday night specifically for single parents and their children.
 The pastor delivers a topical message on issues single parent families deal with.